Volunteer with our Witness Service

 As an outreach volunteer, you’ll support witnesses who feel vulnerable or intimidated by meeting them in a safe place like their home, a school or community centre.

-You’ll need to be flexible with your availability - outreach visits can take place in the evenings until 6.30pm or on Saturday mornings until 11.30am.
+You’ll need to be flexible with your availability - outreach visits can take place in the evenings until 6.30pm.
 Take a look at the outreach volunteer role profile to find out more or read our blog to about what it’s like to be an outreach volunteer.

 We also have a Welsh version of the outreach volunteer role profile here.